lihbr/lihbr-apex/README.md

 $ npm install --global plop
 ```

-Then launch the `plop` command inside `packages/core`, it will guide you through creating desired components.
+Then launch the `plop` command from project root, it will guide you through creating desired components.

 ### Build

-To build the project, simply run inside `packages/core`:
+To build the project, simply run from project root:

 ```bash
 # generate static project with yarn